RedAngel121/NytePack/README.md

 - [x] Added Mana and Artifice (removed Vinteum generation)

 # Upcoming Changes:
+- [ ] Add M&A mobs into Lightmans coin drops
 - [ ] Add the More Minecarts Chunk loader seperate mod they are making (Aug 10th)
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive (pending big update end of aug)
 - [ ] "Ore Factories" will have different ways of processing ore per type: